Anypoint Connectors Overview

 Anypoint Exchange provides access to all publicly available connector assets including connectors, templates, and examples.

 You can use Exchange as a starting point for discovering all or a subset of MuleSoft-built connectors.

-For information about locating connectors in Exchange, see Discover and Add Connectors to Flow Designer and Studio.
+For information about locating connectors in Exchange, see Discover and Add Connectors to Studio.

 Templates provide starting points for creating Anypoint Studio projects.
 Many templates include one or more connector configurations.
 For example, the S/4HANA Cloud to Salesforce Partner Migration template helps you migrate partners from an SAP S/4HANA Cloud to a Salesforce instance.

-After you configure a template in Flow Designer or Studio, you can customize it to meet your needs.
+After you configure a template in Studio, you can customize it to meet your needs.

-For information about locating and using templates, see Discover and Add Templates to Flow Designer or Studio.
+For information about locating and using templates, see Discover and Add Templates to Studio.